espocrm/documentation/docs/user-guide/sales-management.md

 * Closed Won
 * Closed Lost

-An administrator can define custom stages depending on business flow of the company: Administration > Entity Manager > Opportunity > Fields > Stage.
-It's also possible to define custom probabilities for each stage.
+An administrator can define custom stages depending on the business workflow of the company: Administration > Entity Manager > Opportunity > Fields > Stage.
+It's also possible to define custom probability values for each stage.

 ### Probability

-The Opportunity probability is an estimated percentage chance that the sale will be won. *Closed Won* status has the 100% probability, *Closed Lost* – zero.
-Other stages has their default probabilities.
-The default probabilities can be modified in the Entity Manager.
+The Opportunity probability is an estimated percentage chance that the sale will be won.
+The *Closed Won* status has a 100% probability, the *Closed Lost* – zero.
+Other stages has their specific probabilities between 0% and 100%.
+The probabilities can be modified in the Entity Manager.

+!!! note

     Probabilities can be utilized in revenue forecasting.

 ## Currency

 An administrator can define available currencies and their rates at Administration > Currency.

-It's possible to convert currency of existing opportunities:
+It's possible to convert currency of existing Opportunities:

-* on the list view: select needed records and then click *Convert Currency* in the *Actions* dropdown,
+* on the list view: select needed records and then click *Convert Currency* in the *Actions* dropdown;
 * on the detail view: click the dropdown next to the *Edit* button, then *Convert Currency*.

 ## Sales analytics